 Whether you are an experienced hiker or just looking for a leisurely walk, the Amalfi Coast hikes have something to offer everyone.
-In this blog post, we’ll take a closer look at some of the best places to hike in this magnificent region.
+This blog post will take a look at some of the best places to hike in this magnificent region.

 1. Path of the Gods (Sentiero degli Dei)